-- (a) The "purpose" approach - psychoactive substance is defined as something that is used for the purpose of inducing a psychoactive effect. - (b) The "capable effect" approach - psychoactive substance is a substance that is capable of inducing a psychoactive effect. - (c) The "hybrid" approach -this defines psychoactive substances using the "capable effect" definition, but for this to be mediated by an application section of the Act that provides that the Act "applies" to things used for the purpose of inducing a psychoactive effect.
+- (b) The "capable effect" approach - a psychoactive substance is a substance that is capable of inducing a psychoactive effect. - (c) The "hybrid" approach this defines psychoactive substances using the "capable effect" definition, but for this to be mediated by an application section of the Act that provides that the Act "applies" to things used for the purpose of inducing a psychoactive effect.

 The 'purpose' approach has the benefit of being better targeted (the point of the regime is to catch things which are used for inducing psychoactive effects, not things that could be psychoactive if used).
-However, there are concerns that it could leave open 'loopholes' where manufacturers could circumvent the regime by claiming that a substance is intended for another purpose (e.g. some synthetic cannabis products had been sold as "herbal incense").
+However, there are concerns that it could leave open 'loopholes', where manufacturers could circumvent the regime by claiming that a substance is intended for another purpose (e.g. some synthetic cannabis products had been sold as "herbal incense").